ChangWan723/ChangWan723.github.io/_posts/CSLN/OOP/DesignPattern/2024-09-18-Design-Principles.md

 **Over-engineering is a common pitfall in software development, where developers introduce unnecessary complexity into the code.** Focusing on design principles helps developers maintain simplicity and avoid adding layers of abstraction or patterns that aren’t required by the problem at hand.

-For example, the **Visitor Pattern**, born of flaws, is often overused and introduces unnecessary complexity.
+For example, the **Visitor Pattern**, born for the defect, is often overused and introduces unnecessary complexity.